vuejs/vuefire/docs/guide/old__binding-subscriptions.md

 }
 ```

 `documents.sharedWith.documents` end up as arrays of strings.
 Those strings can be passed to `db.doc()` as in `db.doc('documents/robin-book')` to get the actual reference to the document.
-By being a string instead of a Reference, it is possibe to display a bound document with Vuefire as plain text.
+By being a string instead of a Reference, it is possibe to display a bound document with VueFire as plain text.

 It is possible to customize this behaviour by providing a [`maxRefDepth` option](#TODO:) when invoking `$firestoreBind`: